priscillaoclark/bv-bank-bias-testing/docs/run_bias_test_guide.md

 1. **Persona Generation**:
    - Generates the specified number of personas using the PersonaGenerator
    - Applies diversity validation to ensure personas are sufficiently different
-   - Saves personas to MongoDB and local files
+   - Saves personas to local JSON files in the `db_files/personas` directory

 2. **Prompt Generation**:
    - For each persona, generates prompts for the specified number of products
    - Also generates baseline (non-persona specific) prompts for the same products
-   - Saves prompts to MongoDB and local files
+   - Saves prompts to local JSON files in the `db_files/prompts` directory

 3. **Chatbot Testing**:
    - Sends each prompt to the Aurora chatbot
    - Captures and stores the conversation
-   - Saves conversations to MongoDB and local files
+   - Saves conversations to local JSON files in the `db_files/convos` directory

 4. **Statistical Analysis**:
    - Analyzes conversation pairs using statistical methods